tedsteen/nes-bundler/config/README.md

     # This config can be either fetched from an external service (TurnOn) or configured statically (Static)
     server:
         # A hosted TurnOn server which should do the job.
         # More information on this will come.
-It's free at the moment, but if it network traffic costs starts piling up, there might be a paywall to unlock Netplay.
+It's free at the moment, but if network traffic costs starts piling up, there might be a paywall when unlocking Netplay (only needed if a direct p2p connection is not possible).
         !TurnOn "http://netplay.tech/get-config"
         # An example of a static configuration
         #!Static